Location, Location, Location: How COVID-19 Will Change the Way We Live and Search

 In the future, local neighborhood businesses will likely thrive in a work-from-home economy.
 Others might need to work harder to survive in a world where people travel less, such as gas stations or car lots.

 At the heart of all these changes is still the need to be in the most ideal location for your customers.
 And for many, that starts with Google’s search results.
-As exposure decreases from foot and car traffic, people will continue to go online to find what they need, and where they need to go.
+As exposure decreases from foot and car traffic, people will continue to go online to find what they need and where to go.

 Having experienced a new way of living, consumers are recalibrating their spending, increasing the likelihood that spending may permanently shift between categories and that online services could get adopted far faster.
 Decoding this new normal—and ensuring that the company has a strategy to navigate it—is an important part of the work of a nerve center.